► New RS3 beats ‘Ring record

 ► More torque and upgraded ECU

-Audi has revealed a new, even more aggressive-looking RS3.
-Available in Sportback and saloon flavours, Ingolstadt’s latest third-gen hot hatch will start £50,900 – though that’ll increase as you move from RS3, to Carbon, Launch Edition and Vorsprung.
+The recently revealed and ever-more aggressive-looking RS3 will be available in Sportback and saloon flavours, and Ingolstadt’s latest third-gen hot hatch will start from £50,900.
+However, that’ll increase as you move from RS3, to Carbon, Launch Edition and Vorsprung.

 It’s wider and meaner than ever before and introduces some new performance tech along the way.
 The front axle is now 33mm wider than the previous model, with a further increase of 10mm on the Sportback’s rear axle.
 In the digital sphere, the new RS3 comes with Audi’s Matrix LED headlights.
 Just like those on the Q4 e-Tron they’re able to make different patterns, and here they can spell out R S 3 and a chequered flag when you leave the car.
 Inside, the RS3 uses a 12.3-inch touchscreen, filled with Audi’s virtual cockpit plus tech as standard.